-In macroeconomic terms, Sri Lanka’s total exported goods represent 3.8% of its overall Gross Domestic Product for 2018 ($290.6 billion valued in Purchasing Power Parity US dollars).
-That 3.8% for exports to overall GDP in PPP for 2018 compares to 4.8% for 2014, seeming to indicate a relatively decreasing reliance on products sold on international markets for Sri Lanka’s total economic performance.
-And while this article focuses on exported goods, it is interesting to note that Sri Lanka also provided $8.4 billion worth of exports-related services to global customers for an additional 2.9% of GDP in PPP.
+In macroeconomic terms, Sri Lanka’s total exported goods represent 3.6% of its overall Gross Domestic Product for 2019 ($304.8 billion valued in Purchasing Power Parity US dollars).
+That 3.6% for exports to overall GDP in PPP for 2019 compares to 3.8% for 2018.
+Those metrics suggest a relatively decreasing reliance on products sold on international markets for Sri Lanka’s total economic performance albeit based on a relatively short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Sri Lanka’s unemployment rate was 4.7% at March 2019 up from 4.5% one year earlier, according to Trading Economics.
+Sri Lanka’s average unemployment rate was 4.4% for 2019 same as one year earlier, according to the International Monetary Fund.

 Sri Lanka’s administrative capital city is Sri Jayawardenepura Kotte, while the island country’s commercial capital is Colombo.